 The number 1 city for me in The Netherlands, I just love the vibe there.
 The atmosphere is burgundian and distinguished.
 While walking through Maastricht you hear Dutch, German, Limburgian, Flemmish and some French.

 There are plenty of shops, already beginning in the Stationsstraat just outside the trainstation.
 After crossing the St. Servaasbridge there are even more shops and a lively atmosphere.
 Maastricht had ‘Kookhuis aan de Maes’, a cooking shop which has so much good stuff!
 I never walk out empty handed.
 With the Vrijthof and Markt and in all the smaller streets, Maastricht has lots of good restaurants and terraces.
 My blog about my favorite restaurants in Maastricht is here.
 Love the goosberry cake, local to the area.

 With the St. Servaasbridge, Maastricht has the oldest bridge in the country.
 There are still caves left from the mining days, which are open to the public.
+In Valkenburg there are Christmas markets in the caves in November and December.
 Good museums are the Natural history museum and the Van Abbemuseum.

 A lively center with lots of shops to browse through.
 It’s fun to walk around the city center.
 There are lots of good restaurants and terraces.
 One of Paul’s favorite restaurants is located in Tilburg: Gember & Sereh.
 A blog about restaurants in Tilburg from us is here.

 A lot of terraces are in a street close to 013, a concert venue.
 The street Heuvel with all the pubs and restaurants is lively until late in the evening.
 Tilburg has some good museums like the Textile museum and De Pont.